 Date:

 To:

-(Name of Racing Commission on)
+(Name of Racing Commiss sion)

 Gentlemen and/or Ladies:

-I hereby request an extension of my apprentice all owance for the following reason(s):
+I hereby request an extension of my apprentice a llowance for the following reason(s):

-physical disability or illness. owance for the following reason(s).
+physical disability or illness. -

-physical disability of filless military service.
+military service.

-· · · · · · · · · · · · · · · · · · · of secondary or higher learning.
+Attendance in an institution n of secondary or higher learning.

-other reasons which would be acceptable to th
+other reasons which would be acceptable to t he Commission. (explain

-below) • •
+below)

-N
+My apprentice allowance expires on

-My apprentice allowance expires on (date)
+(date)

-My apprentice contract expires on · · · · · · · · · · · · · · · · · · ·
+My apprentice contract expires on

-appronace contract expires on (date)
+(date)

-Incident occurred at ' /
+Incident occurred at

-(Track & loca
+(Track & loc

-Name(s) of steward(s) at track: , , ,
+Name(s) of steward(s) at track:

-I was examined at the time by
+I was examined at the time by on

-me of physician) (date)
+(Na ame of physician) (date)

-(Add dress of examining physician)
+(Ac ddress of examining physician)

 I was examined and declared fit to ride by on

 (Name of physician) (date)

-(Add dress of examining physician)
+(Ad ddress of examining physician)

-(Attached is a letter from my physician verifying above facts.)
+(Attached is a letter from my physician verifying g above facts.)

-, and the same of ·····,
+Total number of calendar days I was unable to ri- de requested as an extension in this

-Total number of calendar days I was unable to rid application e requested as an extension in this
+application

 Name of contract holder at time of incident

 Present contract holder, if other than above

 Signed:

-(app orentice signature)
+(ap oprentice signature)